gridsuite/case-import-server/README.md

 # case-import-server
-Server to import cases though a rest API
+Server to import cases through a rest API